sde1000/python-dali/dali/driver/hasseb_firmware/README.md

 Reports from interface to host
 ------------------------------

-* Byte 0: preamble, always 0xAA
+* Byte 0: Preamble, always 0xAA
-* Byte 1: report type
+* Byte 1: Report type
-* Byte 2: sequence number
+* Byte 2: Sequence number
-* Bytes 3–9: report dependent
+* Bytes 3–9: Report dependent

 Reports generated in response to a command from the host will include the sequence number of the command in byte 2.
 Reports generated